esciencecenter-digital-skills/lesson-FAIR-software/_episodes/03-registry.md

   - How much traffic does this community registry get?
   - Is this community registry targeting the audience we are trying to reach?
-  - What metadata does the community registry offer?
+  - What metadata does this community registry offer?
 - Ask your colleagues which registries they would use if they were looking for software like yours.
 - See a list of research software registries [here](https://github.com/NLeSC/awesome-research-software-registries#awesome-research-software-registries-).